sergei-mironov/htvm/README.md

     simplicity over type-safety.
 We belive that overuse of Haskell type system ruined many good libraries.
 The interface relies on simple ADTs whenever possible.
- 3. `HTVM.EDSL.Print` contain funcions which print AST to C++ program of Model Generator.
+ 3. `HTVM.EDSL.Print` contain functions which print AST to C++ program of Model Generator.
  4. `HTVM.EDSL.Build` provides instruments to compile and run the model generator by executing `g++` and `clang` compilers:
-    * The Model Generator program builds TVM IR and performes target code generation.
-In HTVM, we support LLVM target, but more targets may be added.
+    * The Model Generator program builds TVM IR and generates LLVM assembly.
+      In HTVM, we support LLVM target, but more targets may be added later.
     * We execute `clang` to compile LLVM into x86 '.so' library.
 Resulting library may be loaded and executed by the Runtime code.